vedantagr17/dsa-search-engine/README.md

 ## Introduction

 In the modern world, coding skills are essential.
-Algozenith, as an educational platform, assists learners on this journey by providing relevant coding problems.
+AlgoZenith, as an educational platform, assists learners on this journey by providing relevant coding problems.
 However, navigating through numerous coding platforms can be daunting.
 This project aims to simplify this process by developing an efficient search engine.

 ## Problem Statement